Dedicated comparison page

 The Platinum Card from American Express

-Its strongest earning category is Travel at 5%, backed by 1% on general spending.
+Its strongest earning category is Flights at 5%, backed by 1% on general spending.
 It also avoids foreign transaction fees.

 Pros